Workshop – yoga at the office

 When you’re sitting, vertebral discs support the weight three times higher than when standing up, which means that problems can occur at any time at their level, often accompanied by pain.
 What to do?
 Twist your spine.
 Turn to the left.
 Place your left hand behind the seat to amplify the twist.
 Hold the position for 5 to 8 breaths, then come back and repeat the posture right.

-Shoulder
+5 Shoulder

 Sitting on a chair, lift going back and sternum.
 Raise your right hand and bend the elbow.
 With your left hand behind your back, try to catch your right hand.
-Hold this position for 2 3 minutes and then repeat the movement but reversing hands.
+Hold this position for 2 to 3 minutes and then repeat the movement but reversing hands.
 This exercise mobilizes shoulder and elbow joints, aligning the spine and giving inner blossoming and harmonization.
 It also strengthens the muscles of the chest.

-Feet
+6 Feet

 If you have a sedentary job that keeps you glued to your seat for several hours a day, you will soon face inconvenience in the lower back, hips, and butt.
 Fortunately, with minimal effort, you can help eliminate the harmful effects of a long seat.
 Here are two practical yoga exercises!
 Place your left foot on the right knee, leaving your right leg free.
 Keep your back straight.
 Lean forward for a deeper stretch.
 After five breaths, change the position of the feet.
 Shoes off, and put your left foot (lying) on the desk.
 Then stretch your arms straight up and, with them, the trunk.
 Next, lean slightly toward the front and exhale; relax the back muscles and the back legs so you can get you’re had as close to the knee as possible.
 Bending will be first in the hip joint, your back as straight as possible.
 The hands must touch the left foot (or, at least, the ankle).
 After five breaths, change the position of the feet.
 Both exercises energize feet, increase vitality, and loosen the lower back, leading to inner regeneration and will quickly remove fatigue.

-Stretch backbone
+7 Stretch backbone

 Spread your legs at a distance of about twice shoulder width with feet obliquely.
 Let yourself down as much as you can, exhaling through your mouth.
 Breathe in through your nose and then, deeply and completely, raise the trunk.
 Remember the air and immediately place palms on the thighs, even the angle between the thighs.